Gravitational Lensing by Polytropic Wormholes: Gravitational Lensing and Microlensing by Wormholes

 \subsection{The case $0<n<1$}

 In this interval, the mass function is positive throughout the spacetime, but unbounded as $ r \rightarrow \infty $.
-In order to have a finite mass in this case, one has to put a thin-shell layer and glue the wormhole spacetime to a Schwarzschild external spacetime.
-As an example how this can be done, consider the following metric which continuously connect the wormhole metric to an outer Schwarzschild metric \cite{45}:
+In order to have a finite mass in this case, one has to put a thin shell layer and glue the wormhole spacetime to a Schwarzschild external spacetime \cite{46,47}.
+By using the wormhole metric and Eq. (\ref{li}) for deflection angle, one obtains the following quadrature for lensing, if the metric (\ref{me34}) is used all over the space: